clamsproject/clams-python/documentation/clamsapp.rst

 Different apps have different configurability.
 For configuration parameters of an app, please refer to ``parameter`` section of the app metadata.
 In addition to app-specific parameters, all apps support universal parameters (e.g., ``pretty`` for formatted output).
 Check the app metadata for the complete and up-to-date list.

+For detailed documentation of parameter types including map-type and multivalued parameters, see :ref:`runtime-params-detailed`.

 .. _clamsapp-cli:

 Using CLAMS App as a CLI program